Abandoned & Little-Known Airfields:

 which were established across America immediately after the end of the Second World War.

-as it was not yet depicted on the February 1946 San Diego Sectional Chart (according to Chris Kennedy).
+nor was it yet depicted on the 1943 USGS topo map nor on the February 1946 San Diego Sectional Chart (according to Chris Kennedy).

 It depicted "San Diego Airpark" as having a 2,700' unpaved runway.